monicacrespo/bootcamp-backend-student-mongodb-modelling/2.advanced/README.md

 }
 ```

-An user, may have been registered to upto 1000s of courses (maximum 1000 in five years).
+An user, may take upto 1000s of courses (maximum 1000 in five years).
 An ObjectId being 12 bytes long, in this case will grow a collection to a size of merely 12000 bytes which is way lesser than 16000000 bytes (16MB).
 You are still left with a lot of space for the rest of user fields.
 So no need to worry about hitting the cap of 16MB.

-Query all courses a user is enrolled into, for example: db.UsersRegistered.find( { username: "pedro.Jimenez@hotmail.com" } ).
+Query all courses a user is enrolled into, for example: db.Users.find( { username: "pedro.Jimenez@hotmail.com" } ).
 This will return one user document with the matching name and all the courses (the array field).
 See https://www.mongodb.com/docs/manual/reference/method/db.collection.find/

-Query all users enrolled into a particular course: db.UsersRegistered.find( { "courses.name": "The Complete Developers Guide to MongoDB" } ).
+Query all users enrolled into a particular course: db.Users.find( { "courses.name": "The Complete Developers Guide to MongoDB" } ).
 This will return all the users documents who have the course name matching the criteria "The Complete Developers Guide to MongoDB".
 See https://www.mongodb.com/docs/manual/tutorial/query-array-of-documents/

+## Design model to have public and private lectures and users - Approach 2

 ![Elearning Portal Model Advanced With Courses - Approach2](ElearningPortalModelAdvancedWithUsersApproach2.JPG)